StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ## Upgrade a StackPack

+StackPacks can be upgraded from the **StackPacks** page in StackState.
+If a new version is available, the **UPGRADE** button will be displayed and you will have the option to read the release notes.

+* For a **new minor release of a StackPack**, click **UPGRADE** to upgrade the StackPack.
+Note that any [custom configuration items](#customized-configuration) will be overwritten.
+* For a **new major release of a StackPack**, the StackPack should be [uninstalled and reinstalled](#install-or-uninstall-a-stackpack) to upgrade.
+Note that any [custom configuration items](#customized-configuration) will be overwritten.

+Check the list of [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) to see if a new StackPack version is available in the latest release of StackState.

+### Customized configuration

 {% hint style="warning" %}
-When upgrading a StackPack, **any changes you have made to configuration items from that StackPack will be overwritten**.
+When a StackPack is upgraded, **any changes made to configuration items from that StackPack will be overwritten**.
 For details, see [locked configuration items](about-stackpacks.md#locked-configuration-items).
 {% endhint %}

-StackPacks can be upgraded from the **StackPacks** page in StackState.
-If a new version is available, the **UPGRADE** button will be available and you will have the option to read the release notes.

 If you have customized configuration, this will be overwritten when the StackPack is upgraded.
-To continue using your customized configuration after upgrade:
+Follow the steps below to continue using your customized configuration after upgrade:

 1. During the upgrade process choose to **KEEP** the existing configuration.
 StackState will create a new configuration file for the upgraded StackPack version alongside the existing \(old\) configuration file.
-2. Custom configuration items can be copied from the old configuration file to the newly created configuration file.
+2. Copy custom configuration items from the old configuration file to the newly created configuration file.

-Check the list of [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) to see if a new StackPack version is available in the latest release of StackState.